There are more options to receive the treasure than you might first think!

 - If you cannot collect for a long time I am happy to take a deposit.

 - “Man with a van” courier.
 For large items I use several insured couriers who are based at different ends of the country with weekly routes into London and I personally travel the country.
 Please contact me with your postcode for a quote.
-Here are some of my forthcoming routes:
+My forthcoming trip is:

 send as a package: